Using the Power of Film to Change the Definition of Medicine

 - Intro (0:00)

-- Podcast Anniversary Celebration with Paleo on the Go (1:35)
+- Thank You to our Podcast Sponsor – Paleo on the Go (1:35)

 - A frozen meal delivery service, they have a large menu of items for the paleo autoimmune protocol (AIP).

 - Use the code PHOENIX for 10% off your first order.

 - Meet the Director, Lenore Eklund (2:36)